Safety in South Africa

 Handling cash and credit cards in South Africa requires particular caution.
 As a general rule, carry only small amounts of cash and keep it separate from your cards to avoid losing everything in the event of theft.

 When withdrawing money, prioritize ATMs located inside banks, shopping centers, or other busy, well-monitored areas.
-Avoid using standalone machines on the street, especially after dark.
-Refuse any offers of help while at the ATM, and always shield your PIN during entry.
+Avoid standalone ATMs on quiet streets.
+Always shield your PIN and be alert for any signs of tampering or suspicious behavior around the machine.

 Contactless payments via card or smartphone are widely accepted across South Africa and are generally considered safe.
 This method is increasingly preferred by both businesses and travelers.
 However, it’s still wise to carry a small amount of cash, especially when traveling to rural areas or more remote destinations where card payments may not always be an option.